Are Expensive Guitars Worth It?

 Most of the major guitar manufacturers make very good budget-level guitars.
 In fact, they do so intentionally, believe it or not.
 They do not sit around thinking, “How can we make this budget guitar a real clunker so that people have no other choice than to buy our expensive gear?”

 Again, it’s about marketing.
 They know if you start out playing a beginner’s instrument with their name on the headstock you may move on to an intermediate-level guitar made by them, and hopefully end up as a life-long fan who eventually owns many of their expensive instruments.
 It is not wise for the major guitar brands to make sub-par gear at any price point.

 But the words good and better imply a comparison, and this is where the water gets muddied if you aren’t paying attention.

 Is a Gibson Les Paul a better guitar than an Epiphone Les Paul?
 Absolutely!
 High-end guitars are made with better woods, better electronics, better hardware and they incorporate the company’s most cutting-edge technology.

 Unfortunately, many players stop there and dismiss Epiphone.
 They forget another important question: Is an Epi Les Paul a better guitar than most other guitars in the same price range?
 You bet!

 So, are expensive guitars generally "better" than intermediate-level guitars?
 Yes, they are.
 Are expensive guitars worth it, when you can own a good guitar for much less?
 That is a question you have to answer based on your own skills, goals and budget.

-My opinion: Guitars like the Epi Les Paul Standard and PlusTop PRO have come a long way in the past decade or so, and they are excellent alternatives to the Gibson Les Paul.
-That goes for beginners, intermediate players, and even seasoned veterans.
+My opinion: Mid-level guitars like the have come a long way in the past decade or so, and has become an excellent Epi Les Paul Standard PlusTop PRO alternatives to the Gibson Les Paul.
+It is an outstanding guitar for the money, and that goes for beginners, intermediate players, and even seasoned veterans.